mdfleming3/mdfleming3.github.io/_drafts/8-types-of-lead-magnets-and-why-they-work.md

 ### Exclusive / High Value

 Lazy companies recycle publicly available content into a lead magnet.
 When consumers access this content or tool, this leads to an underwhelming experience.
-If consumers feel underwhelmed about the magnet, this may impact the perception of the company's brand and the likelihood that they convert to a sale.
-As so, ensure that lead magnets are truly exclusive and of high value.
+If consumers feel underwhelmed about the magnet, this may impact the perception of the company's brand and the likelihood that they will convert to a sale.
+That's not good.
+To maximize lead experience, ensure that your magnets are truly exclusive and high quality.
+If the insights are high quality and unique, the conversion is bound to increase.

 ### Functional

-Lead magnets should aim to create a quick win.
-They need to solve a singular problem you have identified for your target market.
+Lead magnets should aim to create a singular, quick win for consumers, and the CTA should clearly communicate this function.
+I like to think of a great lead magnet as something you will bookmark, because you are going to use it frequently.

-Transparent
+### Transparent

+A recurring theme throughout this article is that consumers are skeptical of how and where they share their data.
+For lead magnets to work, consumers must feel confident sharing their data.
+Consumer's least favorite lead magnets are the ones that surprisingly require a credit card number on the final step of the submission path.
+For businesses to be successful, consider only requiring the minimum information at firm (email or name and email) before building that trust in later communications.
+If your lead magnet is designed to acquire more personal information, make this apparent in the CTA, so there are no surprises that may cause your lead to bolt.

-Evergreen / "Bookmarkable"
+### Evergreen

+Lead magnets take time to create.
+If you do a little research, some companies dump big bucks into creating lead magnets that are so good they can put some lesser products out of business.
+With this in mind, focus on creating a tool or piece of content that is evergreen will stand the test of time.
+If you can get extended mileage out of a magnet, it will save your company on R&D as well as investment into the product.

-Trackable
+### Trackable

+Before your team